Young Pro-Lifers on the Rise

 Before introducing Johnson, Shawn Carney related an anecdote about the reaction of Nancy Keenan, president of NARAL, to the pro-lifers who assembled in Washington, D.C., on January 22 for the 2010 March for Life.
 According to a story by Sarah Kliff in Newsweek, Keenan had traveled to Washington by train, and upon pulling into the station, she noticed the large crowds of pro-lifers.
 “I just thought, my gosh, they are so young,” she told Kliff.
 “There are so many of them, and they are so young.”

 And she was not the only one struck by the ages of the estimated 400,000 attendees of the march.
 Robert McCartney, an admitted Roe v.
-Wadesupporter, wrote in Washington Post column that he, too, “was especially struck by the large number of young people” at the march.
+Wadesupporter, wrote in a Washington Post column that he, too, “was especially struck by the large number of young people” at the march.
 He noted that about half of the total number of marchers appeared “to be younger than thirty,” including “numerous large groups of teenagers.”

 McCartney also commented on the enthusiasm and even confidence of the young pro-lifers—noting in particular the signs that read, “We are the pro-life generation”—while acknowledging that pro-abortion activists he spoke with “conceded that there’s less energy among young people on their side of the debate.”